p2pu/learning-about-learning-circles/modules/Organizing Teams/_posts/2019-01-02-read-&-watch.md

 - **Aggregated feedback.** Data from learning circles in your team can be aggregated and shared for evaluation and reporting purposes.

-Comprehensive and up-to-date details on the technical side of things can be read on the team section of [our Read the Docs](https://learning-circles-user-manual.readthedocs.io/en/latest/index.html).
+Comprehensive and up-to-date details on the technical side of things can be read on the team section of [website](https://www.p2pu.org/en/teams/).